 Representatives of VATM and Boeing at the event announcing the Memorandum of Understanding.
 Photo: VATM

-Training and human resource development: Develop specialized training programs for technical staff, flight operations and senior management to meet the requirements of operating modern aviation systems.
+Training and human resource development: Building an in-depth training program for technical staff, flight operations and senior management to meet the requirements of operating a modern aviation system.

-At the event, Mr. Le Hoang Minh, Chairman of the Board of Members of VATM, emphasized the importance of putting Long Thanh International Airport into operation as planned by the end of 2025.
+At the event, Mr. Le Hoang Minh, Chairman of the VATM Board of Members, emphasized the importance of putting Long Thanh International Airport into operation as planned by the end of 2025.

-“I appreciate the priority of implementing the work package related to airspace organization and flight method design for the Long Thanh - Tan Son Nhat - Bien Hoa airport cluster.
-This is a national project, of special importance when the target time to put the airport into actual operation is very close," he expressed.
+“I appreciate the priority given to the implementation of the work package related to airspace organization and flight method design for the Long Thanh - Tan Son Nhat - Bien Hoa airport cluster.
+This is a national project, of special importance when the target time to put the airport into actual operation is very near,” he expressed.

 He added that in the first 6 months of 2025, VATM operated more than 460,000 safe flights, an increase of 8.8% compared to the same period in 2024, showing that the demand for flight operations continues to increase.
-On the one hand, this is a great opportunity for the flight management industry, but on the other hand, it also poses challenges that require VATM to continuously innovate and improve the quality of flight operations assurance services for VATM's customers, who are also Boeing's customers.
+On the one hand, this is a great opportunity for the air traffic management industry, on the other hand, it also poses challenges that require VATM to continuously innovate and improve the quality of flight operations assurance services for VATM customers, who are also Boeing customers.

 Mr. Mike Sinnett, Vice President of Product Strategy, Product Development and Development Programs for Boeing Commercial Airplanes, said that air passenger traffic in Vietnam is expected to double in the next decade, reaching more than 75 million passengers per year.